turtleshell8/ANSI-escape-sequences-for-C/README.md

 # ANSI-escape-sequences-for-C
-this is a header file with ansi escape sequences i modifed from another repo i cant find anymore i created it for a console game im making for fun but either hope you like it
+this is a header file with ansi escape sequences i modifed from another repo i cant find anymore i created it for a console game im making for fun but either way hope you like it